JashanNEM/AmbitionBox-Review-Scraper/README.md

 # Or pass the company slug directly
 python scraper.py tcs
 ```
-*💡 Pro-tip: Press `Ctrl + C` to pause at any time.
+Press `Ctrl + C` to pause at any time.
 Run the exact same command later to resume exactly where you left off!*

 ## Libraries Used & Why